Deposit and Withdraw BEP-2

 Great!
 Pat yourself on the back.
 You're now ready to spin up the demo project:

 Wait a bit until the demo gets compiled and then point your web browser at http://localhost:8080.
-Click on the Deposit and Withdraw BEP2
+Click on the Deposit and Withdraw BEP2 tokens and you'll see a page that looks similar to the screenshot below:

 Of course, your initial BEP2 and BNB balances will be 0.
 Go to Binance, and transfer some BEP2 and BNP to zeknd TestNet.
-To do so, set the To Address
+To do so, set the To Address to tbnb1gc7azhlup5a34t8us84x6d0fluw57deuf47q9w (that is the hot wallet address) and don't forget to put your zeknd address in the memo field.

 So far, we learned how to set things up and spin up the demo.
 Next, we'll look into how it works under the hood.